-Manny Lamarre stated you all could follow-up with me on the feedback, and then we can reconvene by phone; I will send out a calendar invite for a phone conference for the motion to approved the in-demand occupations for the state holders.
+Manny Lamarre stated that he would send out a survey or highlight in excel and put the note next to it.
+Then you all could follow-up with me on the feedback, two-three weeks and then we can reconvene by conference call; I will send out a calendar invite for a phone conference for the motion to approved the in-demand occupations for the state holders.